 The Department is actively engaged in applied research, CHBE faculty-led research provides innovative and sustainable solutions to pressing local and global challenges to industry and society.

-- Energy and Fuels: Sustainable clean energy and fuels supply and use.
+- Energy and Fuels: Sustainable clean energy and fuel supply and use.

 - Natural Resources: Managing and maximizing the value of Canada’s forest and fossil carbon reserves.